bydeen/bydeen.github.io/_posts/2024-07-16-postgres-costs.md

 use_math: true
 ---

+The foundational concepts for this analysis were derived from [The Internals of PostgreSQL](https://www.interdb.jp/pg/), which provides the basic equation for cost estimation.
+The detailed code analysis and organization of functions presented in this post are based on my examination of [costsize.c](https://github.com/postgres/postgres/blob/master/src/backend/optimizer/path/costsize.c).

 This post assumes no parallelism is used, that is, only one worker is assigned.

 ## Single-Table Query